rmaicle/dlang-guide/basics/source_file.md

 ##### Digraphs and Trigraphs

-Digraphs or trigraphs are sequences of two and three characters which are treated by a programming language as a single character.
+Digraphs and trigraphs are sequences of two and three characters which are treated by a programming language as a single character.
 Digraphs or trigraphs are not used in the D language.

 [^charencode]: Character encodings are a way to unify different character sets of the world's writing systems to facilitate the interchange of digital text.